fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/RS485/README.md

 ### AltSoftSerialAuto485

-AutoSoft485 is not available as a library.
+AutoSoft485 is not available as a library although I could make it a library.

 ### AltSoftSerialUno2